How RTÉ Is Run

 Why are there ads on RTÉ?

-How does RTÉ use licence fee money?
+How does RTÉ use licence fee income?

 Do I need a TV Licence?